fission/fission/charts/README.md

 `prometheus.serviceEndpoint` | If prometheus.enabled is false, please assign the prometheus service URL that is accessible by components. | `nil`
 `canaryDeployment.enabled` | Set to true if you need canary deployment feature | `true` in `fission-all`, `false` in `fission-core`
 `extraCoreComponentPodConfig` | Extend the container specs for the core fission pods.
 Can be used to add things like affinty/tolerations/nodeSelectors/etc. | None
+`executor.adoptExistingResources` | If true, executor will try to adopt existing resources created by the old executor instance. | `false`
 `router.deployAsDaemonSet` | Deploy router as DaemonSet instead of Deployment | `false` `router.svcAddressMaxRetries` | Max retries times for router to retry on a certain service URL returns from cache/executor | `5`
 `router.svcAddressUpdateTimeout` | The length of update lock expiry time for router to get a service URL returns from executor | `30`